innovation-first/paradox-innovation/content/blogs/frugalit/index.md

 ---
-title: 'The Frugal IT initiative'
+title: 'The Frugal IT suite: a look at the Optimiser'
 date: 2024-07-02T13:48:14+02:00
 summary: 'Reducing Energy Footprint of Cloud-Native Applications'
 categories:
-- Blog
 - Innovation Track
 tags:
 - kubernetes